Quad4-Software/reticulum-go-website/frontend/src/lib/docs/examples.md

 # Examples

-Sample programs under `examples/` show how to use Reticulum-Go as a library.
-They are starting points rather than production services.
+Sample programs under `examples/` show Reticulum-Go as a library.
+They are minimal demos, not production services.

-Pair this page with the [API reference](/docs/api-reference).
+See [API reference](/docs/api-reference) for integration paths and recipes.

-## Which Example to Open
+## Example index

 | Goal                            | Start Here                                                                               |
 | :------------------------------ | :--------------------------------------------------------------------------------------- |